sem-onyalo/cloud-model-training/README.md

-# Deep Learning Model Training in the Cloud
+# Deep Neural Network Training in the Cloud

 ## Table of Contents